 In the largest 500 companies, only 10.9% of senior executives are female.
 In these companies, 37% boast all-male leadership teams, and 21% of them have a single female leader.
 On the Fortune 500 list, the larger the female presence in leadership, the higher the status of a company.

-Women in the workplace outscore men in taking initiative and driving results, and that’s because female brains use both hemispheres.
-Overall, according to Penn Medicine, women’s actions are rooted in analysis and intuition, which make vital in decision-making processes.
+Women in the workplace outscore men in taking initiative and driving results.
+According to Penn Medicine, women’s actions are rooted in analysis and intuition, which are vital in decision-making processes.

 As science and business leaders enforce the importance of having women in the workplace at all levels, but especially leadership, the easier it should be for women to see progress in their careers.